kjain003/TIG-STACK/README.md

 # Telegraf Installer Script

 This script allows you to install and  update the Telegraf configuration file with your InfluxDB URL, username, and password.
-It downloads the Telegraf configuration from a specified GitHub repository, updates it with the provided InfluxDB credentials, and restarts the Telegraf service to apply the changes.
+It downloads the Telegraf configuration from this GitHub repository(telegraf.conf), updates it with the provided InfluxDB credentials, and restarts the Telegraf service to apply the changes.

 ## Usage